cindyleighn/basic_tutorials/Dapp.md

 <br />

-TODO: Instructions for installing metamask
+If you do not have metamask installed, download and install the metamask extension from [metamask.io](https://metamask.io/download/) using one of the supported browsers (Chrome, Firefox, Brave, Edge or Opera)

+At install, it will ask some initial questions.
+You will want to `create a new wallet` and create a password.
+Choose a good password, you can not change the password later on.

+Choose `Secure your wallet` to write down and backup your 12-word secret Recovery Phrase.
+Save it in a place that you trust and only you can access (password manager, safe deposit or write down and store in own secret place)

+Finish the initial configuration.

 <br />

-TODO: Instructions for adding a new network

-Network settings:
+The initial setup is now done, next we will add a new network.
+Go to the `Settings` menu, in there open the `Networks` tab and choose `Add a network` (add a network manually).
+Fill in the following network settings:

 - Network name: Hardhat
 - New RPC URL: http://127.0.0.1:8545/
 - Chain ID: 31337
 - Currency symbol: ETH

+Then switch to this network.

 <br />

-TODO: Instructions to import the first 2 accounts from Hardhat into Metamask
+Choose `Import account` and import the following accounts:

-Account #0 private key: 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80
+- Account #0 with private key: 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80
-Account #1 private key: 0x59c6995e998f97a5a0044966f0945389dc9e86dae88c7a8412f4603b6b78690d
+- Account #1 with private key: 0x59c6995e998f97a5a0044966f0945389dc9e86dae88c7a8412f4603b6b78690d

 ---